wells-wood-research/drMD/README.md

 drMD.main(myBatchConfig)
 ```

-This config file contains all of the user inputs drMD needs to run a series of biomolecular simulations.
+This config file contains all of the user inputs drMD needs to run a series of bimolecular simulations.
 The following section will detail the correct formatting of this config.yaml file

 # Config syntax